nock/nock/README.md

  `status` - the HTTP status of the reply (e.g. `200`)

- `response` - the body of the reply
+ `response` - the body of the reply which can be a JSON, string, hex string representing binary buffers or an array of such hex strings (when handling `content-encoded` in reply header)

  `headers` - the headers of the reply